aespadotto/HHO-PACS/README.md

 cmake ..
 make spadotto-magnetostatics/magnetostatics-spadotto
 ```

-If the automatic search of the external libraries fails it is recommended to set the directories manually in the CMakeLists.txt.

 The executable 'magnetostatics-spadotto' can be launched specifying several options.
 You can have a look at
 'spadotto-magnetostatics/hho-magnetostatics-sum.cpp' to check the default setting.